topscholars/writability/README.md

 Set the HOST to be the full heroku URL, e.g. "http://writability-staging.herokuapp.com" Use $heroku run bash to get into the heroku command line. cd into /scripts and run as usual with 'python populate_db.py'

+### Refreshing data from Prod
+`heroku run bash db_refresh_from_prod.sh`
+Production DB backups will be stored in the code repo occasionally and after major updates.